mjclemente/api-wrapper-template/README.md

 apiWrapper scaffold --wizard
 ```

-And to run it manualy, simply leave off `--wizard` and provide the desired parameters, for example:
+And to run it manually, simply leave off `--wizard` and provide the desired parameters, for example:
 ```
 apiwrapper scaffold apiName="The Cat API" apiEndpointUrl=http://thecatapi.com/api
 ```